 Action.
-RTA members and other interested parties can join the campaign by sending a support letter to the U.S. Department of Transportation, requesting federal funding to replace the primary runway at RDU International Airport.
+RTA members and partners can join the campaign by sending a support letter to the U.S. Department of Transportation, requesting federal funding to replace the primary runway at RDU International Airport.

-Identifying sustainable funding for essential growth at RDU Airport is the top transportation priority of the regional business community, and the campaign for a new runway will remain our primary focus on this priority into 2023.
+Identifying sustainable funding for essential growth at RDU Airport is the top transportation priority of the regional business community, and the campaign for a new runway remains our primary focus area for this priority into 2023.

 Current updates – 2022

 FAA Approves 10,639-foot Runway .
 An extra 639 feet on a runway might not seem like a lot but it is.
 It will make it easier for longer flights to the west coast, and open up more opportunities for travelers to and from our region.

 RDU credited Alaska Airlines — a key airline partner — with helping to make the case.
 They also cited the partnership of elected officials, the regional business community including RTA, and other partners in our letter writing campaign including the Research Triangle Park Foundation and the Triangle-J Council of Governments.

 RTA held its first General Membership meeting of the 2022 calendar year on February 23, 2022, where we received an update from RDU president and CEO Michael Landguth on the state of the airport and formally commenced our campaign for a new runway.

 It is clear that even with substantial local and airport fee increases and continued, outstanding support from our state legislature, RDU will not be able to fund the overall capital infrastructure needed to support the aviation demands of our growing region without a significant federal investment.